toliaqat/photon-controller/README.md

         .setQuery(query).build();
 ```

-By default query tasks services expire after few (10 at the time of writing)
+By default, query tasks services expire after few (10 at the time of writing)
 minutes.
-If your continueos result collection is suppose to complete within
+If your continuous result collection is supposed to complete within
 that time limit then you are fine, otherwise you *SHOULD* increase this expiry
-limit to your require time limit.
+limit to require time limit.
 Following code line is setting the expiry to
 be unlimited for query task service we are creating.

 ```